mpanighetti/dnd5e-rhythmancy/docs/ch-5-rhythmancy-spells.md

 **Components:** V, S, M (a sprig of hawk grass; a Musical Instrument worth 1+ GP)\
 **Duration:** 1 round

 You play a series of sharp tones evoking the shriek of a bird of prey, summoning a spectral bird to slash its talons at a creature of your choice that you can see within range.
 The bird can take whatever form you choose, then makes a melee spell attack against the target.
-On a hit, the bird deals 1d4 Piercing damage, and the target has disadvantage on Perception checks and Dexterity saving throws they make before the end of their next turn as the bird flies in their face to distract them.
+On a hit, the bird deals 1d4 Piercing damage, and the target has Disadvantage on Perception checks and Dexterity saving throws they make before the end of their next turn as the bird flies in their face to distract them.
 On a miss, or at the start of your next turn, the bird disappears, ending the spell.

-The spell creates more than one bird when you reach higher levels: two birds at 5th level, three birds at 11th level, and four birds at 17th level.
+_**Cantrip Upgrade.**_ The spell creates two birds at level 5, three birds at level 11, and four birds at level 17.
 You can direct the birds at the same target or at different ones.
 Make a separate attack roll for each bird.
 The spell ends at the start of your next turn or if all the birds disappear.

 ### _Healing Balm_